Simret

-Simret is a tabia or municipality in the Tanqua Millash woreda of the Tigray Region, Ethiopia, which comprises the longest cave of Tigray in Zeyi, as well as Ras Alula’s birthplace in Mennewe.
-The tabia centre is in Dengolo village.
+Simret is a municipality in the Tanqua Millash district of the Tigray Region, Ethiopia, which comprises the longest cave of Tigray in Zeyi, as well as Ras Alula's birthplace in Mennewe.
+The municipality centre is in Dengolo village.
 Until January 2020, Simret belonged to the Dogu'a Tembien district.

 Geography

-The tabia occupies a massive ridge at the southwest of Dogu’a Tembien, between the Zeyi gorge and the large amphitheatre-like valley of Mennewe, through which the main road winds from the lowlands to the Tembien highlands.
+The tabia occupies a massive ridge at the southwest of Dogu'a Tembien, between the Zeyi gorge and the large amphitheatre-like valley of Mennewe, through which the main road winds from the lowlands to the Tembien highlands.
 The southern boundary is the Giba river.
 The highest peak is at the northern end of the tabia (2710 m a.s.l.) and the lowest place at the confluence of Zikuli and Giba rivers (1395 m a.s.l.).
 The difference in elevation is more than 1300 metres.

 Geology

 From the higher to the lower locations, the following geological formations are present: